sc0ttj/component/README.md

 ## Changelog

 **1.3.2**
-- new optional add-on: `useAudio`
+- new optional add-ons:
+  - `useAudio`
     - easily add dynamic audio capabilities to your components
     - uses Web Audio API, only works in browser
+  - `onScroll`
+    - easily power/drive animations based on scroll values
+    - uses scroll event, only works in browser

 **1.3.1**
 - build a "tree-shakable" ES Module too: